 Interested applicants should submit a cover letter stating their motivation and expectations.
 In addition, a curriculum vitae, unofficial transcripts, and contact information for three references should be included in a single pdf file and sent to email@example.com with MSC4-TTSW-YourName in the subject line.
 We thank all applicants for their interest, however, only selected candidates will be contacted.

-Postdoctoral Fellow opportunity in Transformative Technologies and Smart Watersheds
+Postdoctoral position in Transformative Technologies and Smart Watersheds

 A postdoctoral Fellow (PDF) position is available in the ‘Transformative Sensor Technologies and Smart Watersheds for Canadian Water Futures’ project (TTSW) at the University of Waterloo.
 The Global Water Futures: Solutions to Water Threats in an Era of Global Change is a collaborative initiative between multiple Canadian universities and partner organizations.
 The research program is led by the University of Saskatchewan and is funded in part by a $77.8-million grant from the Canada First Excellence Research Fund.
 GWF aims to deliver risk management solutions for water resources and services - informed by leading edge water science and supported by innovative decision-making tools - in Canada and throughout the cold regions of the world.